-Progress Five staff have been identified to be performing this function A final report on the followed-up was shared with Management Team.
-QA team follow up on the implementation status by the external reviewer.
-The implementation of the Report was finalize shared with Management.
-We are unable to proceed with this activity because there is no funding No training is conducted in the first quarter of 2021 Regularity Audits 15 reports were finalised in the first quarter of 2021 Out of the 15, only two reports were discussed by the National Assembly in the first quarter 2016, 2017 and 2018 Auditor General's report on the consolidated financial statement of The Government of The Gambia were presented to the National Assembly in the first quarter of 2021 and discussed at the National Assembly.
-NAO have issued a draft management letter on the consolidated financial statement GoTG Performance Audit Follow up on storage and distribution of report at Central Medical Store was completed but yet to be discussed at the National Assembly NAO were won a regional award on performance audit EMOC Status In progress Challenges Backlog of audit report at National Assembly and lack of fund to pilot IT/IS report by NAO.
+Establish Quality Assurance Function Progress Five staff have been identified to be performing this function A final report on the followed-up was shared with Management QA team follow up on the implementation status by the external reviewer.
+The implementation of the Report was finalized shared with Management.
+QA is following up with management in the implementation of QA by external reviewers We are unable to proceed with this activity because there is no funding • No training is conducted Assessment and development of ICT systems to conduct IT/IS audit IT infrastructure (Equipment & Application)- Assessment partially completed • IT support capacity building-Funding Required • IT audit capacity building-Funding Required Audits submitted to National Assembly Regularity Audits (Financial Audits & Compliance Audits) 11 reports were finalised and submitted to the National Assembly and none of them were discussed at the NA 2016, 2017 and 2018 Auditor General's report on the consolidated financial statement of The Government of The Gambia were presented to the National Assembly and discussed.
+NAO reviewing audit response to the 2019 draft management letter on the consolidated financial statement GoTG Performance Audit 7 reports were submitted to NA but were not discussed.
+Status In progress Challenges Backlog of audit report at National Assembly and lack of fund to pilot IT/IS report by NAO.
+NAO encounters excessive delay in receiving response from auditees